 The Commodity Classification Transfer Procedure allows for a load classified at one site to be received at a second site while retaining its original classification (subject to nil tolerance contaminants or defects).

 This transfer procedure applies when a commodity is presented to a site but the load is classified as a grade not being received at the site.
-A transfer is then given to deliver the load to an alternate site accepting that grade.
+A transfer can then be requested to deliver the load to an alternate site accepting that grade.

 Growers can utilise the commodity classification transfer procedure for port terminal deliveries where shipping grades are being accepted from upcountry sites.
 This will ensure that the load is within specification and will not be declined at port due to the lower grade not being accepted.